-I E 501.
-M.S.
-Research Basics and Communications.
+I E 501: M.S.
+Research Basics and Communications

-Cr.
-R. Repeatable.
+Prereq: Enrollment in M.S. or M.Eng. program in Industrial Engineering.
 Principles and practices for research tasks at the M.S. level including proposal writing, presentations, paper preparation, and project management.
+Offered on a satisfactory-fail basis only.